amd112/clusteringEthics/index.md

 |Agua Bolivia|0|1|...|0|
 |Preservador del Medi Ambiente|0|0|...|1|

-Generating a numeric representation of the text is just a method of formalizing a human decision process, and different methods of conversion can inherently place value differently on the text corpus.
+Generating a numeric representation of the text is a step towards formalizing a human decision process, and different methods of conversion place value differently on traits of the text corpus.
 One common choice is a binary classifier: assign 1 if the word appears in the text, and 0 otherwise.
 A slightly more useful choice is a count: how many times that word appears in the text.
 Both those measures leave out significant and useful information.

 As humans investigating a corpus we look at more complex relationships between texts than just the number of times a word appears.
-Mimicking that process is difficult, but a good representation of the relationship between texts and the words they contain is known as the term-frequency-inverse document frequency.
+Mimicking that process is difficult, but a good representation of the relationship between texts and the words they contain is known as the term frequency-inverse document frequency.
 Term frequency refers to the number of times a feature appears in a text.
 Inverse document frequency refers to the inverse of the number of texts within the corpora that the feature appears in.
-This measure, the tf-idf, gives us an idea of not just how frequently a feature appears in a text, but also weights it by how rarely it occurs in the corpus.
+This measure, the tf-idf, gives us an idea of not just how frequently a feature appears in a text, but also deflates the falue if the word occurs in many or most texts.

 The tf-idf helps against weighting useless information too highly.
-In a long text, words like ‘and’, ‘but’, or ‘if’ may appear many times, but by dividing the count of appearances by the number of texts the word appears in (likely most, if not all) we are able to reduce the value we place on the word.
+For a corpus centered around a specific idea, eg. humanitarianism, words related to the main concept may appear many times without providing information specific to the text.
+Dividing the count of appearances of the word by the number of texts the word appears in (likely most, if not all) we are able to reduce the value we place on the word.

 The text processing pipeline begins with a complete corpus of texts, for example: